yuruki/fuse-autoscale/README.md

 When *scaleContainers* is set to *true*, deleting containers or shutting them down in order to reboot the host cleanly can be difficult because the autoscaler keeps restarting and recreating the containers.

-To enter so-called Maintenance mode which allows you to control container lifecycle manually, set *scaleContainers* to *false* and increase *maxDeviation* to *1* (depends on your setup) to allow profiles to migrate to other containers.
-You can perform the change with for example *fabric:profile-edit --pid io.fabric8.autoscale/scaleContainers=false --pid io.fabric8.autoscale/maxDeviation=1 your-profile* command.
-Set *scaleContainers* and *maxDeviation* back to their original values when you are done and the host is ready.
+To enter so-called Maintenance mode which allows you to control container lifecycle manually, set *scaleContainers* to *false* and increase *maxDeviation* to allow profiles to migrate to other containers (the value depends on your setup).
+You can perform the change with for example *fabric:profile-edit --pid io.fabric8.autoscale/scaleContainers=false --pid io.fabric8.autoscale/maxDeviation=1 your-autoscale-profile* command.
+The PID to use is the properties file name without the extension.

+Set *scaleContainers* and *maxDeviation* back to their original values when you are done and the root container is up.

 ## Caveats